Tick bites and disease

 What are ticks?

 Ticks are tiny bugs, about the size of a sesame seed, which feed on blood.
-Different ticks prefer feeding from different types of animals.
-Sometimes, a tick will bite a person instead of biting an animal.
+Different ticks prefer feeding from different types of animals including people.
 While most tick bites do not result in disease, some do.

 Ticks live in tall grass and wooded areas.
-They are easiest to spot on a person when they are actually sucking blood.
+They are easiest to spot on a person when they are feeding.
 Ticks burrow part way into the skin, bite, draw blood, and then drop off.
 The feeding tick's mouth will be under the skin, but the back parts will be sticking out.
-When they are full of blood they are usually blue-grey in colour.
-This is called an engorged tick.
+When they are full of blood, they are usually blue-grey in colour.
+This is called an engorged ick.

 What should I do if I find a tick on my skin?